Or: The good, the bad and the ugly of refusing the audience’s expectations

 In fact I doubt you can imagine it, because all other things in our world simply could not be the same.
 Imagine what the news media would be like, for example.
-If you think they’re hysterical and irresponsible now, think about them reporting on The Joker’s latest crazy death threats.
+If you think they’re hysterical and irresponsible now, think about Fox News reporting on The Joker’s latest crazy death threats.
 How on earth would Batman ever keep his identity secret in an internet-enabled world like ours where Batman films (i.e. entertainment having little bearing on the real world) are forensically dismantled by thousands of people for details of their casts, costumes, plot points and so forth, all of which are correctly and fully laid out before the film has even been released?
 The concept of that character, everything he is, simply won’t bear the weight of a naturalistic environment.
 It’s not a coincidence that the concept of retcon– retroactive continuity, i.e. trying to make sense of previous narrative events by rewriting them or negating them post hoc in light of the current storyline– is much discussed in the comic book world.
 Characters like Batman, the Doctor or Mulder and Scully and the fictional worlds they live in absolutely need a reset or reboot button because the absurdities and incongruities with life as it’s actually lived and experienced build up to toxic levels so quickly.
 Dr Who and the various incarnations of Batman have benefited from these story world reboots occasionally; sometimes convincingly, sometimes clumsily.
 Occasionally they just handwave and try to pretend the inconsistencies don’t exist.